 Former member of the Board of Governors for the CFP® Board of Standards

-WIL HEUPEL is the Founding and Managing Principal of Accredited Investors Inc. His primary focus is on building and preserving wealth.
+WIL HEUPEL is a Founder and the Managing Principal of Accredited Investors Inc. His primary focus is on building and preserving wealth.
 Mr. Heupel is a CERTIFIED FINANCIAL PLANNER™ who holds numerous other certifications.
 He has appeared as an expert source in many publications.
 He is married with two daughters and enjoys family, friends, cooking, golf, and tennis.
-Wil and his family live in Minneapolis, but like to getaway to their Naples home.
+Wil and his family live in Minnesota, but like to get away to their Naples home.

 Wil Heupel’s Personal Bio

 My life as a farm boy taught me to never quit.

 The job of putting up hay for the winter or picking rocks